-- 1. When a user requests access to a web resource from PingAccess, PingAccess inspects the request for a PingAccess token. - 2.
-If the PingAccess token is missing, PingAccess redirects the user to an OpenID Provider (OP) for authentication.
+1. When a user requests access to a web resource from PingAccess, PingAccess inspects the request for a PingAccess token.

-When using an OP, you must already have an OAuth client configured in PingAccess.
+2. If the PingAccess token is missing, PingAccess redirects the user to an OpenID Provider (OP) for authentication.

-• For information on configuring an OAuth client within PingFederate, see Configure PingFederate as the token provider for PingAccess and the Administrator's Reference Guide in the PingFederate documentation.
+Note (i) When using an OP, you must already have an OAuth client configured in PingAccess. • You can find more information on configuring an OAuth client within PingFederate in Configure PingFederate as the token provider for PingAccess and the Administrator's Reference Guide[2] in the PingFederate documentation. $^\circ$ You can find more information about configuring the OAuth client within PingAccess in Connect PingAccess to PingFederate.

-- To configure the OAuth client within PingAccess, see Connect PingAccess to PingFederate. - 3.
-The OP follows the appropriate authentication process, evaluates domain-level policies, and issues an OIDC ID token to PingAccess. - 4.
+- 3. The OP follows the appropriate authentication process, evaluates domain-level policies, and issues an OIDC ID token to PingAccess. - 4.
 PingAccess validates the ID token and issues a PingAccess token and sends it to the browser in a cookie during a redirect to the original target resource.